muehlemann-popp/agentic-ai-coding-workshop/teachers_docs/initial_instructions.md

 - **Language**: TypeScript
 - Do not manually add package.json dependencies.
 Use `npm install` to add new dependencies.
 - Always used latest versions of packages.

+## Development tips
+- When testing in the browser, be aware that you might not see the whole screen.
+If you assume that not all the screen is shown, abort the test and ask the user test it manually.

 ## Project Goals
 1. Create an engaging, interactive cryptocurrency trading simulation